We are a systemwide resource for academic excellence in research, teaching and public service.

 We tell the UC story with clarity and conviction.

-Federal Governmental Relations
+Federal Government Relations

 We facilitate financial and other support for the university's research, teaching and public service mission.

 The Office of Institutional Advancement (IA) promotes, expedites, encourages and assists the campuses in increasing private, voluntary support of the university by providing a central hub for inquiries about support, managing reports and analyses of fundraising activities and assuring accountability in the private support program.
 We work to interpret, coordinate and oversee policy for volunteer and private support, oversee endowment administration matters and issues related to UC's status as a 501(c)(3) entity.
-Learn more
+Learn more about IA.

 We develop UC's positions on legislative issues and provide analysis and research in support of policy initiatives.